Ron Yary

-Anthony Ronald Yary (born July 16, 1946) is an American former professional football player who was an offensive tackle in the National Football League (NFL), primarily for the Minnesota Vikings.
-He was elected to the College Football Hall of Fame in 1987 and the Pro Football Hall of Fame in 2001.
-Yary gave credit for his Pro Football Hall of Fame induction to his former coaches, John Ashton (high school) John McKay (college) and Bud Grant (professional).
-He also praised his position coaches Marv Goux, Dave Levy, John Michaels and Jerry Burns.
+Anthony Ronald Yary (born July 16, 1946) is an American football tackle who played in the National Football League (NFL) for 15 seasons, primarily with the Minnesota Vikings.
+He played college football for the USC Trojans, winning the Outland Trophy and earning unanimous All-American honors in 1967 en route to a victory in the 1968 Rose Bowl.
+Yary was selected by the Vikings first overall in the 1968 NFL draft.

+During his 14 seasons with Minnesota, Yary was a central contributor to the team's success during the late 1960s and 1970s.
+He helped the Vikings become the first franchise to appear in four Super Bowls, including their debut in Super Bowl IV after winning the 1969 NFL Championship Game.
+Yary also received seven Pro Bowl and six first team All-Pro honors while missing only two games due to injury.
+In his final season, Yary was a member of the Los Angeles Rams.
+He was inducted to the Pro Football Hall of Fame in 2001 and the College Football Hall of Fame in 1987.

 Early life

 Yary attended Bellflower High School in Los Angeles County, California, and then spent one season at Cerritos College in 1964.
 In October 2001, the school named the football field Ron Yary Stadium.
 While attending Bellflower High School, Yary starred in football, baseball, and basketball.

 College career

 Yary was born in Chicago and attended Cerritos College in the fall semester of 1964.
 He then in the spring semester of (1965) transferred to the University of Southern California, where he was a member of Phi Kappa Psi fraternity.
 As a sophomore in 1965, Yary was voted the Pac-8 defensive lineman of the year and All-West Coast for his play at defensive tackle.
 As a junior, he was moved to the offensive line where he was a consensus All-American as a junior in 1966 and a unanimous All-American choice in 1967, his senior year.
 He was the 1967 winner of both the Outland Trophy and the Knute Rockne Award, awards that annually go to the nation's top collegiate lineman.
 Yary was the first USC Trojan to win the Outland.
 In Yary's senior year of 1967 the Trojans won the NCAA football national championship under Coach John McKay.
 During Yary's three seasons, the Trojans compiled a 24-7-1 record.
 In 1987 Yary was inducted to the College Football Hall of Fame.
 He was inducted into the Rose Bowl Hall of Fame on December 30, 2012, representing USC.